 Stock Ownership Guidelines.
-In 1999, the Committee adopted Stock Ownership Guidelines for executives.
+In 1999, the Committee adopted Stock Ownership Guidelines for executives: 400% of annual base salary for the CEO and 250% of base salary for all other NEOs.
 In general, each executive has five years from the date he or she becomes an executive to accumulate the appropriate number of shares.
 The purpose of the guidelines is to encourage our executive officers to own and retain Company shares, thereby aligning their interests with our shareholders.
 Although these guidelines are not mandatory, executive officers are strongly encouraged to follow them.
 However, special personal circumstances may require an executive officer to depart from the guidelines.
+None of our NEOs have met the ownership guideline as of October 9, 2012.